Tragically I have to accept that Beau is no longer alive. He was born on 1 February 2001, 16 years ago.

 I need to write this book for Beau, for all the other stolen animals like Beau, and for all of my family who suffered from the stealing of Beau.

-My website has been designed to find my beloved dog who is an English Setter and his name is "Beau" and bring him safely back home.
-Beau was stolen from our home on the Gold Coast in Queensland, Australia on 1 July 2003, more than 9 years ago.
+My English Setter "Beau" was stolen from our home on the Gold Coast in Queensland, Australia on 1 July 2003.

-My website is also dedicated to the memory of my beloved English Setter "Jessie" who died on
+My website is also dedicated to the memory of my precious English Setter "Jessie" who died on

-The English Setter Breed page provides some information about these beautiful dogs.
+My English Setter Breed web page provides some information about these beautiful dogs.

-The Pet Grief page talks about the joy of Love and the pain of Grief.
+My Pet Grief web page talks about the joy of Love and the pain of Grief.
 These feelings are inter-connected.
 The stronger you love, the stronger will be the pain you suffer in your grief.
-No human being who is capable of giving unconditional love could hold back this love even though the pain of grief feels as if it could almost kill you.

 Elisabeth Kubler-Ross in her book 'The Wheel of Life' states "the sole purpose of life is to grow.
 The ultimate lesson is learning how to love and be loved unconditionally."